ramkumarkoppu/aero-hand-open/README.md

 ## FAQ
 Q1: Can I modify and redistribute the Aero Hand Open design?
- A: Yes, as long as it complies with the CC BY-NC-SA 4.0 license (non-commercial, attribution required, share alike).
+ A: Yes, as long as it complies with the CC BY-NC-SA 4.0 license (ro Hand Open using data gloves + robotic arms or compatible robotic interfaces.
+It allows users to map human finger motions to the non-commercial, attribution required, share alike).

 Q2: What 3D printer and material do you recommend?
 A: Any FDM printer with a ≥200×200 mm bed.
 PLA works best for strength and dimensional accuracy.